Summary

 In addition to his data privacy and security practice, Scot also has experience with intellectual property matters as a patent attorney.
 He also counsels clients on general business law matters.

-Scot attended the University of Dayton School of Law, where he currently serves as an adjunct professor of law.
+Scot attended Baylor University and University of Dayton School of Law, where he has also served as adjunct professor of law.
 He clerked for the University of Dayton general counsel’s office and the Cincinnati Reds general counsel.
 Scot is admitted to practice in the state of Ohio, in the U.S. District Court for the Southern District of Ohio and before the United States Patent and Trademark Office.

 Scot has served as an enlisted soldier and officer in the Army National Guard for 11 years.
-He has also worked as a football official since 2007, officiating football at the high school and collegiate levels.
+He also works as a football official since 2007, officiating football at the high school and collegiate levels.

 Awards